 - Tendon injuries

 Stem cell orthopedic injections are designed to use adult stem cells to accelerate healing and tissue regeneration.

-If you are interested in autologous stem cell orthopedic injections, please contact OPTIMAL Pain & Regenerative Medicine, serving the Dallas, Arlington and Fort Worth, Texas communities.
+If you are interested in autologous stem cell orthopedic injections, please contact PAIN DOCTOR Pain & Regenerative Medicine, serving the Dallas, Arlington and Fort Worth, Texas communities.

 PRP Therapy & BMAC FAQ

 - How do Platelet Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) stem cells and BioD Restore® (placental tissue graft) stem cells accelerate the healing process?

 - Are Platelet Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) stem cells and BioD Restore® all considered regenerative therapies?

 - Are all Platelet Rich Plasma (PRP) and Bone Marrow Aspirate Concentrate (BMAC) stem cell therapies the same?

 - Is there an age limit for Bone Marrow Aspirate Concentrate (BMAC) regenerative therapy?